Interacting with Americans and Canadians

 such as sandals.
 Some places may request that male t-shirts cover

-Some new to Canada or the U.S. see the great
+Some new to Canada and the U.S. see the great

 informality, but fail to see that there are differing standards of leisure clothing.

-What you wear in the garden differs from what
+What you wear working in a garden, if dirty, differs from what

 you wear to go grocery shopping, which in turn differs from the